awsdocs/amazon-sns-developer-guide/doc_source/sns-mobile-application-as-subscriber.md

 ## Prerequisites<a name="SNSMobilePushPrereq"></a>

 To begin using Amazon SNS mobile push notifications, you need the following:
-+ A set of credentials for connecting to one of the supported push notification services: ADM, APNS, Baidu, FCM, MPNS, or WNS\.
++ A set of credentials for connecting to one of the supported push notification services: ADM, APNs, Baidu, FCM, MPNS, or WNS\.
 + A device token or registration ID for the mobile app and device\.
 + Amazon SNS configured to send push notification messages to the mobile endpoints\.
 + A mobile app that is registered and configured to use one of the supported push notification services\.